CheeseCake87/flask-imp/README.md

 ## What is Flask-BigApp?

 Flask-BigApp's main purpose is to help simplify the importing of blueprints, routes and models.
 It has a few extra features built in to help with theming, securing pages and password authentication.

 ## Minimal Flask-BigApp app

 A config file is required to sit next to your app's ```__init__.py``` file.
-This defaults to ```config.toml```
+This defaults to ```default.config.toml```

+If Flask-BigApp is unable to find the `default.config.toml` file, it will create one.

+You can also set the config file by setting the `BA_CONFIG` environment variable.
+For example: (in terminal) `export BA_CONFIG=production.config.toml`

-The ```config.toml``` file contains Flask config settings, a minimal version of this file looks like this:
+The ```default.config.toml``` file contains Flask config settings, a minimal version of this file looks like this:

 ```toml